What is a PET scan?

 How do PET scans work?

-The scan takes about 30 minutes but you can expect to be in the PET imaging department for between two and three hours.
+The scan usually takes about 15 to 20 minutes but you can expect to be in the PET imaging department for between 2 and 3 hours.

 Before the scan, you should: